sjs-code-foundry/car-servicing/README.md

 ### v0.4.3-alpha
 #### Aesthetics
 - [x] Implement more margin so that UI doesn't feel so cramped
-- [ ] Fix hr length in landscape mode
+- [x] Fix hr length in landscape mode
-- [ ] Get buttons to scale within app width properly
+- [x] Get buttons to scale within app width properly
 #### User Experience
 - [x] Solve scaling issues by implementing fix from Shopping List app
-- [ ] Fix side menu on small mobile phone (make it scale dynamically)
+- [x] Fix side menu on small mobile phone (make it scale dynamically)
+- [x] Check modal centralizes correctly
 ### v0.4.4-alpha
 #### General Strategy
 - [ ] Work out what the minimum viable product will be (this will be version 1.0.0)